Magisterial District Judge Court - Filing Suit

 What Happens at the Hearing?

 At the hearing, you will be the first to present testimony.
-After you and your witnesses testify the District Justice will give the other party a chance to ask questions of each person who testifies.
+After you and each witness testifies the Magisterial District Judge will give the other party a chance to ask questions of each person who testifies.
 The other party and his or her witnesses will testify after your side of the case has been presented.
 After the other party and each of his or her witnesses testifies, you may question them.
 The Magisterial District Judge may ask questions of the witnesses or you and the other party anytime.
 It is important not to interrupt the Magisterial District Judge or a witness unless you are making a legal objection to the testimony being presented.
-Remember, all testimony is under oath so it is important that you tell the Magisterial District Judge the truth.
+Remember, all testimony is under oath so it is important that you tell the Magisterial District Judge the truth to the best of your ability.

 May I Bring Documents?

 Yes, you can bring any documents that help prove your case.
 Any document important for the case must be presented at the hearing.
 The Magisterial District Judge will not give you a chance to go home and get any documents you forget to bring to the hearing.
-If the other party objects, the Magisterial District Judge cannot consider written statements from people who do not come to the hearing to testify if the other party objects.
-However, the Magisterial District Judge can consider a bill, estimate, receipt, canceled check or bank statement if it helps prove your defense or counterclaim. (for example: a bill from a plumber or an estimate from an exterminator).
+The Magisterial District Judge cannot consider written statements from people who do not come to the hearing to testify if the other party objects.
+However, the Magisterial District Judge can consider a bill, estimate, receipt, canceled check or bank statement if it helps prove your case or defend against a counterclaim. (for example: a bill from a plumber or an estimate from an exterminator).

 What If Someone I Want to Be a Witness Does Not Want to Come to the Hearing?